V3663L/v3663l.github.io/_posts/2025-04-28-lotlw-devblog-38.md

 ---
 layout: post
-title: "Light of the Locked World: Devblog #37: Towards the finale"
+title: "Light of the Locked World: Devblog #38: A quick update"
 date: 2025-04-28
 ---